InsanallyLab/DecodingPackage/README.md

 For a deep dive into the methods, parameters, and return values, check the comments and docstrings provided in the source files.

 - Core functionalities: `decoder/core`
-- IO Operations: `decoder/io`
+- IO operations: `decoder/io`
-- Main implementation and usage examples: `decoder/main.py`
+- Main implementation and usage examples: `decoder/workflow.py`

 ## Contributing